-The data in this file can be used to develop national 2021 event-level estimates for the U.S. civilian noninstitutionalized population on dental visits as well as expenditures, and sources of payment for these visits.
-The weight assigned to each dental visit reported is the person-level weight of the person who visited the dentist.
-If a person reported several visits, each visit is assigned that individual's person-level weight.
-Estimates of total visits are the sum of the weight variable (PERWT21F) across relevant event records while estimates of other variables must be weighted by PERWT21F to be nationally representative.
-For example, the appropriate estimate for the mean out-of-pocket payment per dental visit can be represented as follows (the subscript 'j' identifies each event and represents a numbering of events from 1 through the total number of events in the file):
+The data in this file can be used to develop national 2021 event-level (i.e., monthly) estimates for the U.S. civilian noninstitutionalized population on expenditures and sources of payment for home health care medical provider visits.
+The weight assigned to each home health care medical provider event reported is the person-level weight of the person who was visited.
+If a person had several events reported, each event is assigned that individual's person-level weight.
+Estimates must be weighted by PERWT21F to be nationally representative.
+For example, the appropriate estimate for the overall mean out-of-pocket payment per month of care is computed as follows (the subscript 'j' identifies each event and represents a numbering of events from 1 through the total number of events in the file):